logantgt/harmony-span/README.md

 ![MyHarmony Desktop Software, Scan for devices](https://i.imgur.com/GCnIPTr.png)

 a Roku device with the serial number HARMONY-FREEDOM should appear - this is your HarmonySpan server.
-Add it to your remote and **make sure you sync over USB.**
+Add it to your remote and **make sure you sync over USB.** After this step, you can sync wirelessly.
+You only need to sync over USB when you're initally adding HarmonySpan.

 ![MyHarmony Desktop Software, Harmony Span appearing](https://i.imgur.com/xSCdwNI.png)